Latest in Research

 Situationally Adaptive Language Tutor (SALT)

-Building on the work of REVIS and the error analysis study I performed over summer 2023, I designed a logging system that utilizes VS Code's telemetry API to gather minimally invasive data on IDE interactions and compiler errors made by Rust programmers using the extension and participating in the study.
-My lab is currently working on discovering which programming decisions (and mistakes) correlate to learning progress in the Rust programming language!
+Building on the work of REVIS and the error analysis study I conducted over summer 2023, I designed a custom logging system for programmer actions in VS Code to gather minimally invasive data on IDE interactions and compiler errors made by Rust programmers participating in our study.
+My lab is currently working on discovering which programming decisions (and mistakes) correlate to learning progression in the Rust programming language!

 Rust Compiler Error Analysis